dylburger/dev-to-posts/publish-dev-to-articles-from-github.md

 **Since you own this copy of the Pipedream workflow, you can modify the code in any way you'd like**.
 You could update the DEV step to change how articles get published, or add a step to send a message to Slack, or post a tweet, any time you publish a new article.
 If you make any edits, share them in the comments below or publish your own article about it!

-The rest of this post addresses other details of the integration, like managing images in articles, and other [YAML Front Matter](https://dev.to/p/editor_guide) you can use to change details of your posts.
+The rest of this post addresses other details of the integration, like managing images in articles, and other [YAML front matter](https://dev.to/p/editor_guide) you can use to change details of your posts.

 ## **Making changes to articles in the DEV UI**